taimos/aws-authenticate/README.md

 # Changelog

 ## master
+* add `--roleSessionPolicy` to provide IAM policies when assuming roles

 ## 1.2.0
 * remove `--script` option as it is completely broken.
 Use sub-shells instead. **BREAKING CHANGE**